 Read on for tips on safe postpartum weight loss, including the best diets to follow and timelines for weight loss.

 Women can use the following tips to lose weight after pregnancy:

 Breastfeed, if possible

 Breastfeeding may help women lose weight after giving birth.
-In a 2014 study, researchers examined the effects of breastfeeding on postpartum weight loss.
+In a

 Women who exclusively breastfed for at least 3 months lost 3.2 pounds (lb) more than women who did not breastfeed or combined breastfeeding with formula feeding.

 Breastfeeding may provide numerous health benefits for both the woman and the baby, according to the Office on Women's Health.

 Benefits of breastfeeding for babies include:

 - promotes immune function

 - provides vital nutrients